no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 }
 ```

-## 4. Optional Class
+## Optional Class

 The Optional class is used to solve the problem of null pointer exceptions and handle potentially null values more gracefully.

-**Example: In a user management system, getting a user's email address.
+Example: In a user management system, getting a user's email address.
 Suppose the `User` class has a `getEmail` method that might return `null`.
 ```java
 import java.util.Optional;